 The markings on it are applied with the main divisions with an interval of 1 inch and intermediate – ⅛ or 1/16 in.

-The image below presents a section of tape divided in 1/8” subdivisions, the multiples of ¼” and ½” have longer marks.
+The image below presents a section of tape divided into 1/8” subdivisions, the multiples of ¼” and ½” have longer marks.

 The inch fractions are usually marked with a simple line so one would need to count the number of divisions to get the fractions, and I personally always had an issue with this!
 It is so easy to make a mistake!
 The image below shows a tape with 1/16” divisions, even more difficult to count.
 Can you pinpoint the 5/16 on a tape measure immediately?
 I can’t.